databio/LOLAweb/apps/LOLAweb/about.md

 have some regions which were never really possible to end up in a region set of interest, it's unfair to penalize your regions for not overlapping those regions in the database, changing the results of the significance test.

+LOLAweb provides 3 basic options.
+These options are briefly introduced here, and then details on how to decide are provided below:

+**Use pre-loaded universe**: Here you can select from a series of universes we have already created for you.
+These universes vary based on the reference genome assembly you have chosen.
+They may include tiling regions (which).
+LOLAweb includes a manually curated universe set that was derived by merging all of the DNAse hypersensitivity data from over 100 cell types from the ENCODE project.

+**Build restricted universe**:

+**

 <img src="universe_selection.svg" style="padding:35px; float:right; max-
 width:50%;">